vicchig/StudentAgenda/README.md

 #### Questions: (To be asked on Wednesday)
 * We can get data from google classroom to mark things on the agenda and add things such as marks.
 Is this a use case that works with the expected project and if so what type of data from google classroom would you like to be used?
 * Where should we store data?
 Should we continue to use google products like you currently are?
 * What are you currently using google classroom for (what are the students and teachers doing on google classroom currently)?
 What software are you currently using besides classroom?
+* Monitoring of students?
+Would there be any type of monitoring in place so that teachers or other staff can view what students have posted, in case of inapporpriate content? (espeically in the chat)